sohail77/Restaurant-Referral/README.md

 ### Customers Sign Up

-This is the page from where users can login into the application
+This is the screen from where the users can signUp for the application

 <img src="/Images/CustomersSignUp.png" alt="drawing" width="200"/>

 ### Customers Login

-This is the page from customers can login into the application
+This is the screen from  where the customers can login into the application

 <img src="/Images/CustomersLogin.png" alt="drawing" width="200"/>

 ### Customer Dashboard

-This is the Dashboard for the Customer.
+This is the homescreen for the Customer.

 <img src="/Images/CustomerDashboard.png" alt="drawing" width="200"/>

 ### Restaurant Details

-This is the page where all the Restaurants Details are displayed.
-Apart from that there is option to navigate to the Restaurant Details Screen
+This is the screen where the Restaurant's details are displayed.

 <img src="/Images/RestaurantDetails.png" alt="drawing" width="200"/>

 ### Call and Navigation Feature

-This page allows the user to make call to the restaurants.
+This screen allows the user to make a call to the restaurant.
-This page also allows the user to Navigate to the restaurants.
+This screen also allows the user to Navigate to the restaurant.

 <img src="/Images/CallNavigationFeature.png" alt="drawing" width="200"/>

 ### Coupons Sharing

-This page allows the user to share the coupons to the other user.
+This screen allows the user to share the coupons to other users.

 <img src="/Images/Coupons_share.jpg" alt="drawing" width="200"/>

 ### MyCoupons

-This is the page from where user can view the coupons, the user has.
+This is the screen from where the user can view the coupons, the user has.

 <img src="/Images/MyCoupons.jpg" alt="drawing" width="200"/>

 ### History

-This is the page where user can view the used coupons.
+This is the screen where the user can view their used coupons.

 <img src="/Images/History.jpg" alt="drawing" width="200"/>

-### Restaurants Dashboard
+### Restaurants Login

 This is the Login screen for the Restaurant Management Application

 <img src="/Images/ResLogin.png" alt="drawing" width="200"/>

+### Restaurants Dashboard

-This is the page from where the Restaurants could validate the user coupons and Upload menu and other restaurant related images.
+This is the page from where the Restaurants can validate the user coupons and Upload menu and other restaurant related images.

 <img src="/Images/RestaurantsDashboard.png" alt="drawing" width="200"/>

+### Restaurants History

 This screen shows all the coupons that have previously been used by the customers.